 Does not offer new car or better car replacement discounts

-GEICO offers the best car insurance coverage in Oklahoma for drivers with a poor record.
-At an average of $1,304 per year, the policy is relatively affordable.
+GEICO offers the best car insurance coverage in Oklahoma for drivers with poor driving records.
+The policy is relatively affordable at an average of $1,304 per year.
 This company has a claims rating of 4 out of 5 and a user satisfaction score of 4.5 out of 5.
 GEICO offers the following coverages if you get into an accident:

-- Roadside assistance: If you’re stranded on the road, flat tires, towing, jump starts and lockout services are covered under this feature.
+- Roadside Assistance: If you’re stranded, flat tires, towing, jump-starts and lockout services are covered under this feature.

-- Accident forgiveness: Accident forgiveness prevents your insurance rates from going up after your first at-fault accident after five claim-free years.
+- Accident Forgiveness: Accident forgiveness prevents premium surcharges after your first at-fault accident after five claim-free years as a GEICO customer.

 Best Car Insurance in Oklahoma for a Military Background

-Families with a military background can get the best rates from USAA, which also ranks as the best car insurance provider for military personnel in Oklahoma based on MoneyGeek’s scoring system.
+Families with a military background can get the best rates from USAA.
+It ranks as the best car insurance provider for military personnel in Oklahoma based on MoneyGeek’s scoring system.

-USAA scored a total of 4.9 out of 5.
-The state minimum coverage costs an average of $373 per year, while military drivers with an at-fault accident record pay approximately $1,185 per year.
+USAA scored a total of 100 out of 100.
+The state minimum coverage costs an average of $373 per year, while military drivers that don’t have clean driving records typically pay $1,185 per year.